 You may also be able to get a test at your local General Practice.
 Please contact your GP to see if this is an option.

 If you require advice please contact the national Healthline number on 0800 358 3563.

-Your test result will be back within 2-3 days and is usually sent to people via text message.
+If you have a test at the Rotorua Community Testing Clinic, your test result will be back within 2-3 days and is usually sent to people via text message.

 If it has been more than four days and you do not have your results please email us at either SwabRotorua@lakesdhb.govt.nz or SwabTaupo@lakesdhb.govt.nz with your name and date of birth and we will follow-up with you.

 If you have been tested for COVID-19:

 In some cases, your local public health official may also ask you to self-isolate while you stay at home.
 This means you will need to take extra steps to stay away from other members of your household, to further reduce the risk of you transmitting the COVID-19 virus to them if you have it.

 Advice on whether household members of close contacts of cases will need to self-isolate will be made on a case-by-case basis on advice from a medical officer of health.

 For more information isolation, please visit the Ministry of Health website here.

 Please provide staff with your name, contact phone, date of birth and National Health Index (NHI) number, if known.